jdi-testing/jdn-ai/README.md

 The current JDN version is available both in Chrome Web Store and can be downloaded as a client-server application.
 ## Download via Chrome Web Store (preferable option)
 1. Install from the Store [JDN plugin](https://chrome.google.com/webstore/detail/jdn/dldagjdnndapekahhbpeemjifghccldg);
-2. If you are an EPAM employee, then turn on EPAM VPN to enable connection to a server.
-In other cases, please move to the section **Manual Setup / Setup server part** (below)
+2. If you are an EPAM employee, turn on EPAM VPN to enable connection to a server.
+In other cases, or If it doesn't work, please, move to the section **Manual Setup / Server part** (below)
 3. Open Chrome developer tools via *F12 (fn + F12)* hotkey → JDN tab should be added as the last tab at the Devtools
 ![alt text](https://user-images.githubusercontent.com/53625116/192780907-6fdd41f4-cbbf-4335-b1fe-9db2da2f10af.png)